MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/retrospectives/3_data_analysis.md

 - Developed new ideas and perspectives through collaborative work
 - Improved understanding of real-world data analysis challenges and solutions
 - Enhanced technical skills through hands-on experience with the dataset

+### Muhammet Ali Isik

+#### Contributions

+- Joined the group during this milestone and reviewed previous work to understand the team's progress and current state of the project
+- Explored the data through EDA activities, focusing on case types, detention durations, and legal representation patterns
+- Contributed to data analysis efforts by building on the foundation laid by previous team members
+- Engaged with the existing codebase and analytical approaches to maintain project continuity

+#### Challenges

+- Communication within the team could be better organized to improve collaboration efficiency and coordination
+- Joining the project mid-stream required significant time to understand previous work and catch up with team progress
+- Adapting to the team's established workflows and analytical approaches while contributing meaningfully to ongoing work

+#### Progress

+- Learned extensively by observing other team members' analysis approaches and methodologies
+- Gained understanding of the project's analytical framework and research questions
+- Developed familiarity with the EOIR dataset structure and characteristics
+- Enhanced ability to work with existing code and build upon others' contributions
+- Improved skills in collaborative data analysis and team integration

+### Ammar Ibrahim

+#### Contributions

+- Participated in cleaning the Reps_Assigned table to support the analysis of legal representation data
+- Contributed to modifying the data_analysis notebook to reflect updated data structure and findings
+- Supported data quality improvement efforts through table cleaning and validation
+- Engaged with the analytical workflow despite personal challenges

+#### Challenges

+- Faced a difficult personal situation that limited ability to participate effectively through most of the milestone
+- The coding level in this milestone was somewhat challenging, requiring additional learning and adaptation
+- Working in isolation for much of the milestone made it harder to stay aligned with the team's progress and objectives

+#### Progress

+- Gained deeper experience working with pandas and Jupyter notebooks in a real-world setting
+- Learned to explore and reuse code written by others as a pathway to understanding complex analytical workflows
+- Discovered new Python libraries that help handle different types of data and analytical challenges
+- Realized the importance of open communication in teamwork and collaborative data analysis projects

+### Gennadii Ershov

+#### Contributions

+- Focused on cleaning, exploring, and validating the EOIR dataset comprehensively
+- Cleaned the juvenile_proceedings table and revised previous cleaning logic for the cases table to improve data quality
+- Initiated the structure for the data exploration notebook and delegated main exploration tasks to team members
+- Took the lead in organizing Zoom calls and served as main speaker to guide discussions and align team progress
+- Provided technical guidance to team members throughout the analytical process
+- Documented the data cleaning and validation process to ensure clarity and reproducibility

+#### Challenges

+- Coordinating team efforts across different time zones and availability schedules while maintaining project momentum
+- Balancing leadership responsibilities with technical contributions and quality assurance
+- Ensuring consistent data quality standards while managing multiple cleaning and validation tasks

+#### Progress

+- Enhanced leadership and coordination skills through organizing team meetings and guiding discussions
+- Developed expertise in data cleaning and validation processes for complex government datasets
+- Improved ability to delegate tasks effectively while maintaining quality oversight
+- Built proficiency in technical documentation and process standardization
+- Strengthened skills in providing technical guidance and mentorship to team members